rbiddulph/pixel-assignment/README.md

 The app uses a service to combine user data from 2 sources - remote StackOverlow API and local storage

+This service is fed into MainViewModel which services the Compose UI view and handles state.

+The Compose UI has different states based on availability of data.

 TODO
-This user data is held in a view model which is referenced by the compose UI Users can tap a button to follow/unfollow a user in the UI - this changes the local storage state for that user.
+Users can tap a button to follow/unfollow a user in the UI - this changes the local storage state for that user.
 Profile images are downloaded from remote server and cached